-The purpose of this report is to provide the DSB Program Planning Committee with a final numerical response time strategy in time for submission to the Ministry of Health and Long Term Care (MOHLTC) by October 31, 2013, as dictated in the Ambulance Act O. Reg.
+The purpose of this report is to provide the Board with a final numerical response time strategy in time for submission to the MOHLTC by October 31, 2014, as dictated in the Ambulance Act O. Reg.
 257/00.
-Additionally this report should provide the DSB Program Planning Committee with information on timelines for future developments of this plan.
+Additionally this report should provide the Board with information on timelines for future developments of this plan.